szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Bigby's spells are generally a pretty poor choice for levels 8 and 9: low damage and a high chance of either spell doing nothing.
 This tweak improves those two spells so that they deal more damage and are more likely to be effective, while also bypassing Magic Resistance, though they can still be dispelled:

 - Clenched fist:
-  - 1st round: 4d6+6 crushing damage (originally 3d6, no save)
+  - 1st round: 4d6+6 (10-30) crushing damage (originally 3d6, no save)
-  - 2nd round: 6d6+4 crushing damage if Save vs. Paralysis at -4 is failed (originally 4d6, Save vs. Paralysis at -2)
+  - 2nd round: 6d6+4 (10-40) crushing damage if Save vs. Paralysis at -4 is failed (originally 4d6, Save vs. Paralysis at -2)
-  - 3rd round: 8d6+4 crushing damage if Save vs. Paralysis at -2 is failed (originally 6d6, Save vs. Paralysis, no penalty)
+  - 3rd round: 8d6+4 (12-52) crushing damage if Save vs. Paralysis at -2 is failed (originally 6d6, Save vs. Paralysis, no penalty)
+  - Maximum potential damage: 18d6+14 crushing damage (30-122)
 - Crushing hand:
-  - 1st round: 6d6+6 crushing damage (originally 2d10, no save)
+  - 1st round: 6d6+6 (12-42) crushing damage (originally 2d10, no save)
-  - 2nd round: 8d6+8 crushing damage if Save vs. Paralysis at -6 is failed (originally 3d10, Save vs. Paralysis at -4)
+  - 2nd round: 8d6+8 (16-56) crushing damage if Save vs. Paralysis at -6 is failed (originally 3d10, Save vs. Paralysis at -4)
-  - 3rd round: 10d6+10 crushing damage if Save vs. Paralysis at -4 is failed (originally 4d10, Save vs. Paralysis at -2)
+  - 3rd round: 10d6+10 (20-70) crushing damage if Save vs. Paralysis at -4 is failed (originally 4d10, Save vs. Paralysis at -2)
+  - Maximum potential damage: 24d6+24 crushing damage (48-168)

 ### Make fireball-type spells improve more with level and/or improve explosion animations (446) (IWDEE BGEE BG2EE EET)

 This component rebalances several Fireball-type spells to improve their damage scaling at higher levels, making them more competitive choices throughout the game.

-- **Fireball**: Damage scales beyond level 10, up to a maximum of 10d6+10.
+- **Fireball**: Damage scales by 1/level after level 10, up to a maximum of 10d6+10 (20-70).
-- **Sunfire**: Damage scales beyond level 10, up to a maximum of 15d6+15.
+- **Sunfire**: Damage scales beyond level 10, up to a maximum of 15d6+15 (30-105).
-- **Delayed Blast Fireball**: Damage scaling is significantly improved, starting at 13d6 and progressing to 18d6+20 at level 20.
+- **Delayed Blast Fireball**: Damage scaling is significantly improved, starting at 13d6 and progressing to 18d6+20 (38-128) at level 20.
 Its explosion radius is also increased to match Fireball.
-- **Dragon's Breath**: Minimum damage is increased.
-The formula changes from 20d10 to 20d9+20.
+- **Dragon's Breath**: The damage configuration changes from 20d10 (20-200) to 20d9+20 (40-200).

 Additionally, this component includes an optional visual overhaul that replaces the default EE explosion animations for Fireball, Sunfire, Delayed Blast Fireball, and Dragon's Breath with more impressive custom visuals.
 The damage rebalance and the new animations can be toggled independently in the configuration file.
+Not available for IWDEE, since the animations are actually nice looking compared to absolute travesty that it is in the BG series (seriously, it looked better in the originals before they changed it).

 ### Make Melf's Acid Arrow have a chance of splashing enemies and bypass Magic Resistance (447) (IWDEE BGEE BG2EE EET)

 This makes the spell more similar to its 5E behavior, where the acid creates a splash zone.
 The splash zone will affect immediately adjacent enemies if they fail a Save vs. Breath, without affecting the primary target or allies, for convenience and to avoid modifying the normal strategy of the game when using this spell or meddling with enemy AI.
 The splash damage is equal to the base immediate damage of the spell, and it does not persist over time; only the primary target gets damage over time.
 This splash can be avoided with an Evasion check if this feature exists in the game.

-Additionally, the spell will bypass Magic Resistance, as it is conceived as conjured acid rather than a magical effect.
-This behavior can be disabled in the configuration file.
+Additionally, the spell bypasses Magic Resistance, as it is conceived as conjured acid rather than a magical effect.
+This behavior can be disabled in the configuration file if you don't like it though.

 ### Make Decastave grant one extra proficiency point with staves while it's held (448) (IWDEE BGEE BG2EE EET)